 Your Student Cost of Attendance (Budget)

 First, we determine your cost of attendance (budget) for the academic year at Johnson State College.
 The cost of attendance includes tuition, mandatory fees, room and board (if on campus) and a standard allowance for books/supplies; personal expenses and transportation.
-Please refer to the Educational Cost Guide and Financial Planning Worksheet.

 We use the cost of a double room and the 21-meal plan for all students who indicated on their FAFSA that they will be living on campus.
 Students living at home have a lower allowance for room and board.
 Students living off-campus have a slightly higher budget to allow for additional costs of living on their own.